01 – Engagement System

 Competitive players value momentum and measurable performance.

-UI should reinforce speed, clarity, and contribution, not interrupt the loop with extra steps or branding-heavy transitions.
+UI should reinforce speed and clarity not interrupt the loop.

 Competitive players value momentum and measurable performance.

-UI should reinforce speed, clarity, and contribution, not interrupt the loop with extra steps or branding-heavy transitions.
+UI should reinforce speed and clarity not interrupt the loop.

 SOLUTION